m0rtyn/cv/src/FE_EN.md

     - Fast and seamless realtime price chart [Demo ▶️](https://youtu.be/4XyXVeOLq8Q)(https://bit.ly/cv-demo-1)
     - Complex authentication flow: OAuth, Web3, Referral codes and login by NFTs
   - Created documentation and screen recordings to enhance team understanding of the code
-  - Designed a flexible architecture (FSD) and selected the technical stack for the application
+  - Designed a flexible architecture (FSD-like) and selected the technical stack for the application
   - Ensured the consistency of the design system despite change of the design team, project pivot, and transition to a mobile audience
   - Increase team's DevEx by implementing AI tooling, unit testing, linting, formatting and utilizing bots for easy PR reviews and task assignments